solidi/latestver/README.md

 1. LABEL version when the latestVer does not work.
 ```

-And then, your adopters will try it but confirm the change does not work.
+Then, your adopters will try it but confirm the change does not work.
 And this is why **latestVer** encourages a fix-forward mentality.
 It's time to stop lurking in the [Hacker News](https://news.ycombinator.com/) threads and start coding.
 Get to work, the customers are waiting.

 ## FAQ